Hello friends!! Let me tell you!…my master bath was in great need of a bathroom light fixture makeover.

 - Frame the Mirror (Similar to my DIY bathroom Mirror Frame in the hall bathroom).

-- Update/Replace the Towel Bar
+- Update/Replace the Towel Bar with a wall treatment similar to my entry way.

 If I still have money left, I might…